Devious-Ladybug/Devious-Ladybug.github.io/README.md

 Verse 1:
  Skibidi toilet will be mine, yuh
-Ohio town, yeah
+Ohio town,
 Diamonds to mine
-I'm on that big sigma grind
+I'm on that big sigma grind.

 Worried 'bout impostors

-I'm way too sus, yeah
+I'm way too sus, yeah.
-For sigma trust
+For sigma trust yuh

 Chorus:
-Skibidi toilet will be mine, yuh
+Skibidi toilet will be mine, yuh.

-Ohio gyatt, rizz
+Ohio gyatt, rizz.

 Rizzlers on my mind

 Skibidi toilet will be mine, yeah
 When you're not around me
-With sigmas on my mind
+with sigmas on my mind yuh

 Outro:
-Skibidi toilet will be mine, yuh
+Skibidi toilet will be mine, yuh.

 Ohio gyatt, rizz
-Rizzlers on my mind
+Rizzlers on my mind.

-Skibidi toilet will be mine
+Skibidi toilet will be mine.

 [Homework](https://devious-ladybug.github.io/1.html)